Black voters critical to Democrats in Midwestern battlegrounds

 Things feel different when she talks to people this time.
 “There are more people that are seeing the urgency and the need to make sure their voices are heard on Election Day,” she said.
 “People are taking it more personal.”

-Black voters helped fuel Biden’s presidential primary success, though some his comments have frustrated people who feel he takes their support for granted.
-His choice of Harris, who is Black and Indian-American, is a needed signal that he will prioritize Black Americans, Dent Bradley said.
+Black voters helped fuel Biden’s presidential primary success, though some feel he takes their support for granted.
+His choice of Harris, the daughter of immigrants from Jamaica and India, is a needed signal that he will prioritize Black Americans, Dent Bradley said.

-Isaac Russell, another Biden delegate, hopes Harris can build inroads in African American communities across the country, despite criticism of her record as a tough-on-crime prosecutor.
-But while vice presidential picks can break a presidential bid, they rarely help deliver a win, he noted.
+Isaac Russell, another Biden delegate, hopes Harris can build inroads in Black communities across the country, despite criticism of her record as a tough-on-crime prosecutor.

 Biden’s record as Obama’s vice president could help.
 “Much of this is going to remain at the top of the ticket,” Russell said, noting that Biden is seen by many African Americans as “someone who had Barack Obama’s back.”